Zayta/Sokoban/README.md

 # Gameplay
 ## Goals
-* Get out of Utsubyo's Prison
+* Get out of Okan's Prison
 * Stay alive

-### How to get out of Utsubyo's Prison
+### How to get out of Okan's Prison
 *

-## How to Stay Alive in Utsubyo's Prison
+## How to Stay Alive in Okan's Prison
 * Do not touch other souls (instant death)
 * Maintain your soul's health
     * Avoid the Guardians